 - db_key_attribute_nameThis parameter is only available when the add generated primary keys parameter is set to true.
 This parameter specifies the name of the attribute for the auto generated primary keys.
 Range: string

 - batch_sizeThis parameter specifies the number of examples which are written at once with one single query to the database.
 Larger values can greatly improve the speed.
 However, too large values can drastically decrease the performance.
 Moreover, some databases have restrictions on the maximum number of values written at once.
+Set to 0 to disable batching.
 Range: integer

 Writing an ExampleSet to a mySQL database